Meike-K/hello_genomics_calc_py36/README.md

     - Type (calculation or visualization)
     - class (superior class of application)
     - Author information (name, email, organization)
-    - Description (general description of the app, this can be [commonMark])
+    - Description (general description of the app, this can be [Markdown])
     - License (name of the license)
     - Parameters
     - Demands (A list of requirements your app might have.
 Currently, only GPU is supported and indicates that your app needs a GPU to do computations)